 There are drugs that target specific proteins related to cancer.

-For example, some breast cancers -- about 20% -- make too much of a protein called HER2/neu, often just called HER2.
+Some breast cancers -- about 20% -- make too much of the HER2 protein.
 They are more aggressive than other cancers.
 Drugs that target HER2 include: